swlaschin/fsharpforfunandprofit.com/_posts/2012-05-03-function-values-and-simple-values.md

 It is important to understand that in F#, unlike languages such as C#, there is very little difference between simple values and function values.
 They are both values which can be bound to names (using the same keyword `let`) and then passed around.
 And in fact, one of the key aspects of thinking functionally is exactly that: *functions are values that can be passed around as inputs to other functions*, as we will soon see.

 Note that there is a subtle difference between a simple value and a function value.
-A function always has a domain and range and must be “applied” to an argument to get a result.
+A function always has a domain and range and must be "applied" to an argument to get a result.
 A simple value does not need to be evaluated after being bound.
-Using the example above, if we wanted to define a “constant function” that returns five we would have to use
+Using the example above, if we wanted to define a "constant function" that returns five we would have to use

 {% highlight fsharp %}
 let c = fun()->5